 A baby massage should be oil-based because it helps to reduce friction on skin-to-skin touch and rubbing.
 A massage is nice to do after a warm bath with a lovely fluffy towel for the baby to lie on.

-It is important to remember that what is applied to the skin is absorbed by the body and has the capacity to nourish and strengthen skin, bones and muscles of a growing infant.
+It is important to remember that what is applied to the skin is absorbed by the body and can nourish and strengthen the skin, bones and muscles of a growing infant.

 Baby massage starts at the feet by gently lifting the legs up and down.
 You can also make them cycle in the air, and remember to massage around the navel area and downward from the chest.